MariuszFerdyn/Azure-Metrics-Downloader/README.md

 ## Run in pipeline
 Here is how you can run it automatically in pipeline (GitHub action): https://github.com/MariuszFerdyn/Azure-Metrics-Downloader/blob/master/.github/workflows/02-run.yml <br>
 It can be useful to automatically run it every hour and export metrics in additional tasks.

+## Future
+If you want to export all Metrics from provided resource please see my other repository named ** Azure-Metrics-Downloader-PowerShell **